nickbrandt/GitLab/doc/administration/audit_events.md

 ## Use-cases

-- Check who was the person who changed the permission level of a particular user for a project in your GitLab EE instance.
+- Check who was the person who changed the permission level of a particular user for a project in GitLab.
-- Use it to track which users have access to a certain group of projects in your GitLab instance, and who gave them that permission level.
+- Use it to track which users have access to a certain group of projects in  GitLab, and who gave them that permission level.

 ## List of events

 There are two kinds of events logged:

-- Events scoped to the group or project, used by group / project managers to loop up who made what change
+- Events scoped to the group or project, used by group / project managers to look up who made what change.
-- Events scoped to the whole GitLab instance, used by your Compliance team to perform formal audits
+- Instance events scoped to the whole GitLab instance, used by your Compliance team to perform formal audits.

-### Group events
+### Group events **[STARTER]**

 NOTE: **Note:**
 You need Owner [permissions] to view the group Audit Events page.